webqit/oohtml/explainer.md

     |- countries
 ```

-#### Scope API
+#### A Roles API

-A hierarchy of scopes makes it possible to have a *structural API*, or a UI component model, that an application can bank on.
+A hierarchy of scopes with scoped IDs makes it possible to have a *roles API*, or a UI component model, that an application can bank on.
 Scoped HTML exposes a new DOM property `idrefs` for accessing scope trees.

 ```js
 // The regular querySelector() function would give us the #article element